AbosaSzakal/MuseAthenaDataformatParser/README.md

 ## Acknowledgments

+The connection script in particular is based on based on the one found in amused-py by Adrian Belmans, linked above.

-I would also like to thank Alexandre Barachant, Adrian Belmans and others in the OpenBrainTalk and NeuroTechX Slacks for their earlier explorations into the device which served as an important jumping off point in my research.
+I would also like to thank Alexandre Barachant, Adrian Belmans again and others in the OpenBrainTalk and NeuroTechX Slacks for their earlier explorations into the device which served as an important jumping off point in my research.